MrSharker/RateLimiter/README.md

 ## Architecture

 ### RateLimiter
+- Uses `SemaphoreSlim` to protect from races during concurrent access.
+- Checks if slots are available
 - Reserves slots for all rules rate limites before executing the action.
 - If the limit is exceeded, waits the required time, or throws `TimeoutException` if the wait exceeds `maxWaitTime`.
 - **`maxWaitTime`** limits the total wait time, preventing tasks from hanging in case of a long block.